dvanosdol88/teller-codex10-9A/README.md

 python python/teller.py migrate
 ```

 For production deployments on Render, run this migration as a one-off job or in a pre-deploy hook to ensure the database is properly initialized before the web service starts.
+See [`docs/render_deployment_guide.md`](docs/render_deployment_guide.md) for a full Render runbook covering readiness, deployment, and post-launch verification.

 ## Development and Testing